Git Rules

 | Create Repo | gh repo create <REPONAME> --public --source=. --remote=origin |

-Create a public repo under your GitHub space |
+Create a public repository under your GitHub account |

 gh repo create <REPONAME> --public --source=. --remote=origin --org <ORG_NAME> |

-Create a public repo under the specified organization | |
+Create a public repository under the specified organization | |

 gh repo create <REPONAME> --private --source=. --remote=origin |

-Create a private repo under your GitHub space | |
+Create a private repository under your GitHub account | |

-| Delete Repo | gh repo delete <ONWER>/<REPONAME> |
+| Delete Repo | gh repo delete <OWNER>/<REPONAME> |

-Delete the target repository from GitHub, while your local repo remains intact |
+Delete the target repository from GitHub while keeping the local repository intact |

 Gist